 • Delicata squash: Delicatas are less stringy than other kinds of hard-skinned squash.
 The flesh roasts up tender and tastes nutty and lightly sweet, a little less so than your average yam or sweet potato.
 It’s most available in the fall and early winter.
 One delicata squash weighs around a pound, more or less.
 If you’re scaling up the recipe to serve 6-8 people, use two delicata squash.

-• Pasta: I love to use short, chunky pasta shapes such as rigatoni or shells in this recipe — they’re pleasingly bite-size, and capture the sauce perfectly!
+• Pasta: I tend to use short, chunky pasta shapes such as rigatoni or shells in this recipe — they’re pleasingly bite-size, and capture the sauce perfectly.

 • Heavy cream: You just need a small amount of cream to “marry” the sauce.
 Substitute 1/4 cup of pasta cooking water if you want to skip the dairy.